DonJayamanne/javaVSCode/README.md

 * JDK is installed (version 1.7.0 and later)

-Once installed, do remember to configure the JDK Path (in launch.json, else jdk path is assumed to be in the current path) Ensure to compile the source code with debug symbols.
+Once installed, do remember to configure the JDK Path (in launch.json, else jdk path is assumed to be in the current path)

-Configure the `tasks.json` file as follows and use run the build task.
+**Ensure to compile the source code with debug symbols.**

-> Note: `-g` is needed to compile your code with debugging support, allowing to see variables value
+Debug info is needed to compile your code with debugging support, allowing to see variables value

 ![variables](https://raw.githubusercontent.com/DonJayamanne/javaVSCode/master/images/variables.png)

+You can configure the `tasks.json` file as follows and use run the build task. see `-g` flag in command.

 ```json
 {